PatrickKyei/exception/_posts/2021-09-01-a-piece-of-luck.md

 ## Perspectives

-People  have distinctive methods of parsing events and I won't quarrel with anyone's view on that.
+People have distinctive methods of parsing events, and I won't quarrel with anyone's view on that.

-There's a great deal of conversation around luck, both in the political sphere, in the business sphere, in the economic sphere, you can truly isolate those things.
-Just as far as we could tell.
+There's a great deal of conversation around luck, both in the political, business, and economic spheres; you can genuinely isolate those things just as far as we can tell.

-We're only sort of terrible as people in assessing what is attributable to luck.
+We are just awful as people to evaluate the attributes of luck.

 > What luck even is?
 We're not really sure a lot of the time.

-The number of times when we've been affected by luck is countless.
-Furthermore, it's not my highlight attempt to recommend that I'm more perceptive than others, that I notice these things and the vast majority don't.
-It's simply that in the event that you get hit over the head hard enough by luck, you will see that.
+There are countless times when we have had luck.
+In addition, it's not my highlight to recommend that I am more aware of these things than others and that the vast majority are not.
+It's just that if you get hit hard enough by luck over your head, you'll see.

 ![lottery](/assets/img/lottery.jpg)

 ## Scenarios

-Someone wins the lottery, we say that individual was truly lucky.
+When someone wins the lottery, we say that person was indeed lucky.
-The man who gets ready for his all time interview, gets ready early but gets stuck in the middle of the road due to a car breakdown and misses his interview, I will say he was very unlucky.
+I will say that the man who gets ready for his all-time interview, gets prepared early, but gets stuck in the middle of the road due to a car breakdown and misses his interview, was very unlucky.

-We noticed vivid examples like that, yet when luck plays out as it typically does throughout everyday life, it's in far more subtle ways, and we tend not to see it's significance in those cases.
-We see successful people, 30 years into their careers, almost all of them are hardworking and talented.
-There are a few examples to the contrary.
+We saw vivid examples like that, but when luck acts in the way it usually does in everyday life, it does so in far more subtle ways, and we tend to overlook its significance in those cases.
+We see successful people who have been in their careers for 30 years, and almost all of them are hardworking and talented.
+There are a few instances where this is not the case.

-So if you've been successful, you've probably gotten up every day and worked hard right?.
+So, if you've been successful, you've most likely worked hard every day, right?
-You can recollect endless instances of doing that, even occasions when you didn't feel like it, which is when you're most likely to remember examples.
-You can remember all the hard problems you solved because you solved so many of them over those years.
-You remember all the formidable opponents that you had to vanquish along your path to the top.
+You can recall a plethora of instances of doing so, even when you didn't feel like it, which is when you're most likely to recall examples.
+Because you solved so many difficult problems during those years, you can recall all of them.
+You recall all of the formidable foes you had to overcome on your way to the top.

 *So there are simply regular inclinations in human perception to remember the obvious causes of events that we see and to disregard things that don't occur oftentimes or as strikingly.*